-(a) The starting of events is a three step process commencing with a signal or command that indicates “Take Your Mark” followed by a signal or command that indicates “Set” and then followed by a start signal or command that indicates “Go”.
+(a) The starting of events is a three step process commencing with a signal or command that indicates “Take Your Marks” (“On your Marks” for Beach Sprint, Beach Run and Beach Relay events) followed by a signal or command that indicates “Set” and then followed by a start signal or command that indicates “Go”.

-• (iii) For events such as a surf race with an on-sand start a verbal command such as “Competitors place your toes on or behind the line” is equivalent to “Take your Mark”.
-The next verbal command may be “Set” or “Face the Water”, or “You are in the starters hands”, or similar.
+- (iii) For events such as a surf race with an on-sand start a verbal command such as “Competitors place your foot on or behind the line” is equivalent to “Take your Marks”.
+The next verbal command will be “You are in the starters hands”, or “Face the Water”, or “Set”, or similar.
 The “Go” command may be given using a starting gun, air horn, whistle, or other appropriate means.
-The starter holding the gun or horn in the air, or placing in the whistle in their mouth also provide a visual cue that a start is imminent.
+The starter holding the gun or horn in the air, or placing in the whistle in their mouth also provides a visual cue that a start is imminent.

 Note: See also this section and the individual event descriptions for specific events such as IRB, surf boat, beach sprint, beach flags, and board riding etc.